Got a New Amazon Echo? Here Are 5 Essential Tips for Setting It Up

-With Black Friday and Cyber Monday in the rearview, and Christmas quickly approaching, you may find yourself in possession of a new.
+With Black Friday and Cyber Monday in the rearview, and Christmas quickly approaching, you may find yourself in possession of a new Amazon Echo device.
 Whether you're gifting yourself or someone else, if you do decide to pull the trigger, there are a few important things you should know for when you receive your package and pull your new Echo device out of the box.

-Now that you've got your Echo plugged in and set up, it's.
+Now that you've got your Echo plugged in and set up, it's time to learn the basics.
 This includes downloading the Alexa app and setting up your location so you'll have an accurate weather forecast.

-We also recommend that you take the time from the beginning to.
+We also recommend that you take the time from the beginning to create a voice profile for everyone who lives in the house.
 While you can set this up at any time, Alexa being able to recognize different people's voices will give everyone in your household a personalized experience.
 For example, when Alexa recognizes your voice, it'll play the music and news you like to listen to and if you want to call or message someone it'll consult your address book.

 You may also want to set up voice purchasing so you can quickly order an item you often buy, like paper towels.
 To do this, you'll also need to enable 1-Click ordering in the settings app.
 Remember to set up a password so that only you can make purchases this way.
 You can find this in Settings > Account Settings > Voice Purchasing.